fayaz09433/delta-demo/README.md

 # delta-demo
-this is a Demo for git and github class
+this is a Demo for git and github class.